narayan123411/Dashboard_Covid19_Power-BI/README.md

 ## Data Preprocessing

-The `data_preprocessing` script  contains documentation outlining the steps taken to clean and prepare the COVID-19 data for analysis.
-This includes handling missing values, normalizing data, and structuring it for effective visualization that was done through the Python file attached `DataPreprocessing.ipynb`.
+The `Source_code.ipynb` script  contains documentation outlining the steps taken to clean and prepare the COVID-19 data for analysis.
+This includes handling missing values, normalizing data, and structuring it for effective visualization that was done through the Python file attached `Source_code.ipynb`.

 ## Dashboard